Skip to content

 Instead, with createHttpHooks({ secrets: ... }):

-1. The host generates random placeholders (GONDOLIN_SECRET_<random>)
+1. The host generates placeholders (GONDOLIN_SECRET_<random> by default)

 2. You pass env + httpHooks into VM.create(...)